20 Food Facts That Will Change How You Eat

 Why soda won’t catch on fire

 Need another reason to put down the soda and pick up the H20?
 One of the more unpleasant food facts ought to motivate you: A common ingredient in pop is brominated vegetable oil (BVO), which has been banned as a food additive in Europe.
 The reason?
-Excessive intake of bromine, one of the main chemicals in BVO, can lead to memory loss and nerve damage, says Zeitlin.
-And no wonder—it’s also commonly used in flame-retardant materials.
+Excessive intake of bromine, one of the main chemicals in BVO, is thought to lead to memory loss and nerve damage, says Zeitlin.
+It’s also commonly used in flame-retardant materials.
 Learn the 9 signs you’re eating too many food additives.

 Pizza hides the salt

-An Australian study published in BMC Medicine found that people who eat a lot of processed junk food have a markedly smaller hippocampus—part of the brain crucial to learning and memory—than those who eat mostly fresh, whole foods.
-And in 2019, research published in the American Heart Association’s journal Stroke revealed a startling new link between diet drinks and heart disease, stroke, and death from all causes.
-Specifically, women who drank two or more diet drinks a day and a 29 percent higher chance of heart disease, a 31 percent higher chance of stroke, and 16 percent increased risk of dying earlier than women who drank the stuff less than once a week.
+An Australian study published in 2015 in BMC Medicine found that people in their 60s who ate a lot of processed junk food had a smaller hippocampus—part of the brain crucial to learning and memory—than those who ate mostly fresh, whole foods.
+And in 2019, research published in the American Heart Association’s journal Stroke revealed a link between diet drinks and heart disease, stroke, and death from all causes.
+Specifically, women who drank two or more diet drinks a day had a 29 percent higher chance of heart disease, a 31 percent higher chance of stroke, and 16 percent increased risk of dying earlier than women who drank the stuff less than once a week.
 This builds on earlier research tying diet soda to Alzheimer’s disease: People who drank one or more artificially sweetened drinks per day were nearly three times more likely to develop dementia than those who drank less than one a week.
-Lesson: Eat (and drink) better brain food.
-Wise up to 9 of the best brain foods you should be eating.
+Keep in mind that these types of studies can show an association between two factors but don’t prove that one caused the other.
+That said, here are 9 of the best brain foods you should be eating.

 Almond milk isn’t as healthy as you think